nh-server/switch-guide/docs/homebrew/edizon.md

 ::::: tabs

-:::: tab Installation instructions (EdiZon):
+:::: tab default Installation instructions (EdiZon):

 1. Boot into Hekate and go to `Tools` > `USB Tools` > `SD Card`, then plug your Switch into your PC via USB.
 1. Your microSD card should now be accessible on your PC, open it.